robsimmons/dusa-artifact/README.md

     nselect(X) :- dom(X), not select(X).
     :- dom(X), not nselect(X), select(Y), X != Y.

-The program has n+1 models, where n is the size of the dom/1 relation: one model where the p/6 relation is empty, and n facts where p(X,X,X,X,X,X) holds for some X in the dom/1 relation.
-However, it performs very poorly on ground-then-solve answer set programming engines by forcing the grounder to consider as many as 6^n possible programs, where n is the size of the dom/1 relation.
+The program has _n+1_ models, where _n_ is the size of the dom/1 relation: one model where the p/6 relation is empty, and _n_ models where the p/1 relation contains a single fact `p(X,X,X,X,X,X)` for some `X` in the dom/1 relation.
+However, it performs very poorly on ground-then-solve answer set programming engines by forcing the grounder to consider as many as _6^n_ possible programs, where _n_ is the size of the dom/1 relation.

 By downloading Clingo from a package manager (brew install clingo, apt-get install clingo, etc.) or from https://github.com/potassco/clingo/releases/ it is possible to run this benchmark yourself.
-It is only feasible with very small n.
+It is only feasible with very small problem sizes.

     clingo examples/grounding-bottleneck.lp -csize=10